 NHS Patients | ||

-Providing you with our services | Article 6(1)(e) - public task | Article 9(2)(h) – healthcare and social care purposes |
+Providing you with our services | Article 6(1)(e) - public task Article 6(1)(c) – legal obligation | Article 9(2)(h) – healthcare and social care purposes |

-Helping to maintain the quality of and improve our services | Article 6(1)(e) - public task Article c(1)(f) – legitimate interests (we have a legitimate interest in maintaining and improving the quality of our services) | Article 9(2)(h) – healthcare and social care purposes |
+Helping to maintain the quality of and improve our services | Article 6(1)(e) - public task Article 6(1)(c) – legal obligation | Article 9(2)(h) – healthcare and social care purposes |

-Providing information back to your NHS GP surgery | Article 6(1)(e) - public task | Article 9(2)(h) – healthcare and social care purposes |
+Providing assessment report and other clinical information back to your NHS GP surgery | Article 6(1)(e) - public task Article 6(1)(c) – legal obligation | Article 9(2)(h) – healthcare and social care purposes |

-Helping other organisations delivering NHS or social care to provide you with services. | Article 6(1)(e) - public task | Article 9(2)(h) – healthcare and social care purposes |
+Helping other organisations delivering NHS or social care to provide you with services. | Article 6(1)(e) - public task/duty of data controller | Article 9(2)(h) – healthcare and social care purposes |

 Letting you know more about our services and offers, including those from relevant third parties | Article 6(1)(a) - consent | Article 9(2)(a) – consent |